-This Protocol directs the conduct of medical assessments from 1 February 2022.
+This Protocol directs the conduct of medical assessments from 21 February 2022.
 It affirms any relevant PHOs and will be updated to adapt to any changes in rules or restrictions.

-COVID-19 vaccination, screening for COVID-19 and mask wearing are the key requirements for meeting WHS and PHO duties.
-This is underpinned by expecting compliance with isolation requirements for people with COVID-19 or close (household) contacts, and that people with COVID-19 symptoms stay home.
+COVID-19 vaccination, conducting a RAT, screening for COVID-19 and mask wearing, are the key requirements for meeting WHS and PHO duties.

-This Protocol addresses requirements for Medical Assessors, their staff, workers/claimants, and any other person attending an in-person medical assessment, such as a support person or interpreter approved to attend in person.
+This Protocol addresses requirements for Medical Assessors, their staff, claimants/workers, and any other person attending an in-person medical assessment, such as a support person or interpreter.